Ask Leo! by Leo A. Notenboom

 After using SnagIt for about five minutes, I realized what I'd been missing.

-SnagIt allows for much better control of what portion of the screen you're capturing.
-It's trivial to capture exactly and only the window you want, to specify an area you want, or to capture the entire screen as before, if that's what you would like.
-Even better, SnagIt includes "scrolling capture" which automatically does things like capture an image of entire web page, even if the page is much taller than your screen.
+SnagIt allows for much better control of what portion of the screen you’re capturing.
+It’s trivial to capture exactly and only the window you want, to specify an area you want, or to capture the entire screen as before, if that’s what you would like.
+Even better, SnagIt includes “scrolling capture,” which automatically captures an image of entire web page, even if the page is much taller than your screen.

 As powerful as the capture utility is, I also find myself using SnagIt's image editor by itself as well.
 Yes, I have PhotoShop, but SnagIt's editor is a quick an easy way to add highlights, arrows, boxes and whatnot to captured images.
 If you see an arrow I've placed on one of the screen shots on the site, that was all of about two or three mouse clicks worth of work to add.